ewilliams0305/ClipThat/README.md

 You can also send text to the clipboard.

-_please note you should be carful based on the useage, sending text to the clipboard will also invokde the monriting and execute the text recevied callback.
+Please note you should be carful based on the useage, sending text to the clipboard could also invokde the monriting and execute the text recevied callback.
-This could create an endless loop if not handled_
+This could create an endless loop if not handled

 ```csharp
 clipboard.SetClipboardText(data);